liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 If you want to prevent the content in a managed property from showing up as search results, you can disable the **retrievable** setting for the managed property.

-If you don't want anonymous users to see the information in a managed property, for example who has authored an item, disable the "Safe for Anonymous" setting for the managed property.
+If you don't want anonymous users to see the information in a managed property, for example who authored an item, disable the "Safe for Anonymous" setting for the managed property.

 **Get better search results when you have multi-lingual content and metadata with special characters**